scovetta/active-directory-dotnet-admin-restricted-scopes-v2/README.md

 #### Configure the  project

 1. Open the `Utils\Globals.cs` file, and replace the following values:
-1. Replace the `clientId` value with the application ID you copied above during App Registration.
+1. Replace the `clientId` value with the Application ID you copied above during App Registration.
 1. Replace the `clientSecret` value with the application secret you copied above during App Registration.

 ### Step 4: Run the sample